Summer Tanager. Photo by Peter Hogan, Audubon Photography Awards.

 Time: 6:00 AM to 12:00 PM Leader: Maribel Fernandez Cost: $40/person Location: Harbins Park (Gwinnett) - GGC Bird Lab Limited to 20 participants Difficulty: Moderate Rain Date: 4/19 or 4/20 Join the Georgia Gwinnett College Bird Lab for a banding day starting at 6:00 am for banding or starting at 8:00 am for point counts (birding on a system).
 This is part of a project to evaluate the effect of urbanization on bird diversity.
 Participants will be able to aid in important research and choose whether they would like to do both banding and point counts or 1 of the 2. |

-Chattahoochee Riverkeeper @ West Point Lake
+Chattahoochee Riverkeeper at West Point Lake

-Time: 8:00 AM to 11:00 AM Leader: Tammy Bates Cost: $50/person Location: West Point Lake Limited to 30 participants Difficulty: Easy Rain Date: Rain or Shine Join Chattahoochee Riverkeeper for a tour of the birds and other fauna and flora of West Point Lake.
+Time: 8:00 AM to 10:00 AM Leader: Gillian Barber Cost: $50/person Location: West Point Lake Limited to 30 participants Difficulty: Easy Rain Date: Rain or Shine Join Chattahoochee Riverkeeper for a tour of the birds and other fauna and flora of West Point Lake.
 We’ll cruise on the 40-foot Miss Sally and enjoy views of nesting osprey and Great Blue Herons.
 Along the way, we'll discuss the importance of a healthy lake to our birds as well as the history of West Point Lake and CRK’s work to protect the Chattahoochee River Basin. |

-Wednesday, April 16 | Saturday, April 19
+Wednesday, April 16

 Basics of Bird Photography (Zoom & Field Session)

-Zoom Session: April 16 from 7:00 to 9:00 PM Field Session: April 19 form 8:00 AM to 11:00 AM @ Blue Heron Nature Preserve Leaders: Eric Bowles Cost: $50/person Limited to 18 participants Difficulty: Easy Rain Date: Field Session, April 20 Whether you are using a compact camera, a phone, a DSLR, or the latest mirrorless camera, you still want to create good bird photographs.
+Zoom Session: April 16 from 7:00 to 9:00 PM Field Session: April 19 form 8:00 AM to 11:00 AM at Blue Heron Nature Preserve Leaders: Eric Bowles Cost: $50/person Limited to 18 participants Difficulty: Easy Rain Date: Field Session, April 20 Whether you are using a compact camera, a phone, a DSLR, or the latest mirrorless camera, you still want to create good bird photographs.
 Professional nature photographer Eric Bowles will guide participants in this two-part workshop, which features a live webinar via Zoom to cover the classwork session (April 16) and an in-person, outdoor field session for hands-on practice and instruction at the Blue Heron Nature Preserve in Buckhead (April 19).
 In this workshop, you’ll receive tips, suggestions, and answers to help you take better photos with your camera.
 We’ll talk about equipment and its limitations, exposure settings, focus, and basics of bird composition. |

 Native Gardening with Birds Georgia

-Time: 1:00 - 3:00 PM Leader: Sebastian Hagan Cost: $40/person Limited to 20 participants Location: Island Ford Wildlife Sanctuary Difficulty: Easy Rain Date: April 17 Join Birds Georgia's Habitat Team for a hands-on native gardening workshop at the scenic Island Ford unit of the Chattahoochee River National Recreation Area.
+Time: 1:00 - 3:00 PM Leader: Sebastian Hagan Cost: Free Limited to 20 participants Location: Island Ford Wildlife Sanctuary Difficulty: Easy Rain Date: April 17 Join Birds Georgia's Habitat Team for a hands-on native gardening workshop at the scenic Island Ford unit of the Chattahoochee River National Recreation Area.
 This comprehensive workshop will cover everything you need to know to create a thriving native garden that supports local biodiversity.
 Discover the beauty and resilience of native plants.
 Gain valuable knowledge and skills to create a sustainable and ecologically beneficial garden.
 Connect with fellow gardening enthusiasts and contribute to the conservation of native habitats.
 What to expect: Indoor Session: Learn to identify native plants and their invasive counterparts, discover the benefits of native gardening, and get expert advice on plant selection and garden design.
 Outdoor Session: Explore the Island Ford Visitor Center's native plant garden, learn practical tips on garden management, proper planting techniques, and strategies to attract and support local wildlife.
-What to Bring: Comfortable walking shoes and weather-appropriate clothing for the outdoor portion A reusable water bottle Something to take notes |
+What to Bring: Comfortable walking shoes and weather-appropriate clothing for the outdoor portion A reusable water bottle Something to take notes Event is now full.
+Please fill out waiting list form here. |

 Red-cockaded Woodpeckers at Piedmont NWR